ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 -------------------
 Lots of my shader friends are looking for a toon lit example shader in URP (not Shader Graph), I want them to switch to URP with me (instead of staying in built-in RP), so I decided to provide a simple enough URP toon lit shader example.

-Some screenshots from the original(Full version) shader:
+Some screenshots from the Full version shader(not yet released):
 -------------------
 URP Standard Lit(Left) vs our shader(Right)
 ![screenshot](https://i.imgur.com/Ma4wwQv.png)